 African American Slavery in Mexico - Tom West

 Once in Mexico the group was locked away at night, and armed guards watched over them as they worked during the day.
 Unbeknownst to West and the other African Americans, they had been sold as slaves to an American plantation owner and were forced to work off their purchase price before they would be paid for their labor.
-Those who escaped and then captured were beaten, and according to Turner, the Diaz government turned a blind eye to the whole affair.
+Those who escaped and were recaptured were beaten, and according to Turner, Mexico President José de la Cruz Porfirio Díaz Mori turned a blind eye to the whole affair.

 African American slavery in Mexico was considered a failure, and Tom West was freed after two years on the plantation but remained in Mexico.

 For more see Barbarous Mexico, by J. K. Turner.